reactioncommerce/reaction-docs/developer/themes/templates.md

 # Templates
-Reaction Templates are primarily Blaze Templates, but we do support React templates as well.
+Reaction Templates are primarily Blaze Templates, but Meteor supports React and other templating libraries.

 To learn more about Meteor, Spacebars, and Blaze templates: [http://guide.meteor.com/blaze.html](http://guide.meteor.com/blaze.html)

 [Iron Router](https://github.com/EventedMind/iron-router) controllers manages template layout, paths, and permissions.

-Review the [Iron Router docs](https://github.com/EventedMind/iron-router/blob/devel/DOCS.md) for background information, then reference the file [_packages/reaction-core/common/routing.js](https://github.com/reactioncommerce/reaction-core/blob/development/common/router.js).
+Review the [Iron Router docs](https://github.com/EventedMind/iron-router/blob/devel/DOCS.md) for background information, then review [packages/reaction-core/common/router.js](https://github.com/reactioncommerce/reaction/blob/development/packages/reaction-core/common/router.js).
 Here you will be able to see how all the default routes, paths, and template layouts are configured.

 ## Extending templates
+Reaction includes the [meteor-template-extension](https://github.com/aldeed/meteor-template-extension) package which provides functionality for extending Meteor templates.

 To extend and customize the html for any reaction/meteor template, add a template extension map to `client/templates.js`

 ```javascript